wikindx/wikindx/website/web/src/content/help-topics/search.md

 The `plain/text` mime-type is a generic format that covers a multitude of files.
 As the search targets written documents, attachments with the following extension are excluded: CSV, TSV, SILK.

+Many old or rare office suite formats will not be directly supported.
+They are appointed to remove any ambiguity.
+Consider converting them to DOCX or ODF format before attaching them.

 |Extension |Kind of document                    |Fulltext search |MIME Type
 |----------|------------------------------------|-------|----------------------------------------------------------------------------
 |ABW, ZABW |AbiWord Document                    |No     |application/x-abiword